omarabdelaz1z/College-Study-Notes/System Analysis/Chapter-Two.md

   - **Mathematical Models**: *system models that describes technical aspects of a system using mathematical expressions*.
     - Used to represent **functional requirements** for scientific and engineering applications and occasionally used to describe business system requirements in areas such as accounting and inventory control.
     - Used to describe **nonfunctional requirements** and operational parameters such as **network  throughput** or **database query response time**.

   - **Unified Modelling Language (UML)**: *a standard set of information system model constructs and notations defined by the Object Management  Group.*
     - Examples: **<u>Use Case Diagram</u>, <u>Class Diagram</u>, <u>Activity Diagram</u>, <u>Sequence Diagram</u>, <u>Communication Diagram</u> and <u>State Machine Diagram</u>**

 #### <u>Documenting Workflows with Activity Diagrams</u>

+- After the process of gather information about business processes, An analyst need to document the results by using any of the following ways:

+  - **Workflow**: *a sequence of work steps that completely handle one business transaction or customer request*.
+    - These workflows may include participants from different parts of the organization.
+  - **Activity Diagram:** *UML diagram describes the system activities and the actors participate in this activity.*
+    - Activity diagram consists of **Synchronization Bar **and **Swimlane**.

+- See the examples in the book p.60 :p.63.

+  ### End of Chapter.